CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _Unique._ ***Aragorn II only.*** Only playable at Minas Tirith and only if Denethor II is not in play.
+> > _Unique._ ***Aragorn II only.*** Only playable in Minas Tirith and only if Denethor II is not in play.
 Aragorn II's direct influence is modified by +3.
 Keep this card with Aragorn II; discard if he leaves play.
 > >
 > > {: .fs-3 }
 > > _“...wisdom sat upon his brow, and strength and healing were in his hands, and a light was about him."_ ***---&#65279;LotRVI***